-If you do not have a plunger handy, there are other ways you can unblock your toilet using other methods.
-Having a clog in your toilet drain can create a world of issues for your household.
-Especially if you do not have a backup in your property.
+Unclogging a toilet without a plunger may not be an easy feat.
+But if you do not have a plunger handy, there are other ways to unblock your toilet using different methods.
+A clog in your toilet drain can create a world of issues for your household, especially if you do not have a backup on your property.

 - Slow draining water